-The PEEHIP was established in 1983 pursuant to the provisions of the Code of Alabama 1975, Section 16-25A-4, (Act Number 83-455, Acts of Alabama) to provide a uniform plan of health insurance for active and retired employees of state and local educational institutions which provide instruction at any combination of grades K-14 (collectively, eligible employees), and to provide a method for funding the benefits related to the plan.
+The Alabama Retired Education Employees' Health Care Trust (Self-Trust) is a cost-sharing multipleemployer defined benefit postemployment healthcare plan that administers healthcare benefits to the retirees of participating state and local educational institutions.
+The Trust was established under the Alabama Retiree Health Care Funding Act of 2007 which authorized and directed the Public Education Employees' Health Insurance Board (Board) to create an irrevocable trust to fund postemployment healthcare benefits to retirees participating in the Public Education Employees' Health Insurance Plan (PEEHIP).
+Active and retiree health insurance benefits are paid through PEEHIP.
+In accordance with GASB, the Self-Trust is considered a component unit of the State of Alabama (State) and is included in the State's Annual Comprehensive Financial Report.
+The PEEHIP was established in 1983 pursuant to the provisions of the Code of Alabama 1975, Title 16, Chapter 25A (Act 83-455) to provide a uniform plan of health insurance for active and retired employees of state and local educational institutions which provide instruction at any combination of grades K-14 (collectively, eligible employees), and to provide a method for funding the benefits related to the plan.
 The four-year universities participate in the plan with respect to their retired employees and are eligible and may elect to participate in the plan with respect to their active employees.
-Responsibility for the establishment of the health insurance plan and its general administration and operations is vested in the PEEHIB.
-The PEEHIB is a corporate body for purposes of management of the health insurance plan.
-The Code of Alabama 1975, Section 16-25A-4, provides the PEEHIB with the authority to amend the benefit provisions in order to provide reasonable assurance of stability in future years for the plan.
-All assets of the PEEHIP are held in trust for the payment of health insurance benefits.
+Responsibility for the establishment of the health insurance plan and its general administration and operations is vested in the Board.
+The Board is a corporate body for purposes of management of the health insurance plan.
+The Code of Alabama 1975, Section 16-25A-4 provides the Board with the authority to amend the benefit provisions in order to provide reasonable assurance of stability in future years for the plan.
+All assets of the Alabama Retired Education Employees' Health Care Trust are held in trust for the payment of health insurance benefits.
 The TRS has been appointed as the administrator of the PEEHIP and, consequently, serves as the administrator of the Trust.